joomla/accessibility/docs/custom-elements/Form-Toogle-switches.md

 ## Best practices
 * Use a toggle switch for a binary option where the change occurs immediately.
-* Use a checkbox instead if the user has to perform other actions for the change to be effective (e.g., pressing Save or Submit).
+* Use a checkbox, instead, if the user has to perform other actions, for the change to be effective (e.g., pressing Save or Submit).

 ## Code patterns for Joomla and Joomla extensions